 With this growth, the commitment of the founders to ensure a high-quality Catholic education to all who sought it, regardless of ability to pay, remained intact as generous benefactors supported families from all backgrounds.
 This commitment to generous tuition assistance has ensured that a Catholic education remains accessible.

 In addition to the Academy’s refinement of its high-quality curriculum, increased opportunities for extra-curriculars were added to enhance the growth and development of the whole person.
 Team sports, cross country, musical theater, and other extracurriculars like band, debate, and more given students new ways of refining skills, practicing virtue, developing friendships, and many other benefits.
-The Academy created partnerships with Abundant Life Christian School and Madison Country Day, and St. Maria Goretti Catholic School to offer more senior high team sports including girls’ and boys’ basketball, girls’ volleyball, boys’ and girls’ soccer, co-ed track & field, co-ed golf, and boys’ eight-man football.
+The Academy created partnerships with Abundant Life Christian School, Madison Country Day, and St. Maria Goretti Catholic School to offer more senior high team sports including girls’ and boys’ basketball, girls’ volleyball, boys’ and girls’ soccer, co-ed track & field, co-ed golf, and boys’ eight-man football.

 Though operating independently of any parish, St. Ambrose Academy collaborates with the Diocese of Madison’s Office of Schools and has relationships with many local Diocesan parishes and schools.
 We are blessed by relationships with many local Diocesan priests who contribute to the spiritual lives of our families and who participate in the life of the Academy by offering the Sacraments, occasionally presenting on areas of their expertise to students in the classroom, and other much-appreciated offerings of their time.

 A Growing Impact

 From humble beginnings, graduating its first two students from senior high school in 2006, St. Ambrose has grown as a 6-12 school with over 165 students.
 As enrollment grows, so does our body of alumni, young men and women who are taking the gifts of a Catholic classical education and applying them to vocations and diverse careers.